Wangchangjen/Matlab_deGEC-SR/README.md

   https://github.com/tomgoldstein/phasepack-matlab

 - Step 2.
-Download our proposed phase retrieval algorithms (GEC-SR.m & DeGEC-SR.m), which can be found
+Download our proposed phase retrieval algorithms (GEC_SR.m & DeGEC_SR.m), which can be found

   https://github.com/Wangchangjen/Matlab_deGEC-SR

 - Step 3.
+Matlab add prior algorithms to the folders.

+- Step 4.
 In main_phase_retrieval.m, find the line

   You can select GEC-SR or deGEC-SR based on L. L=1 is GEC-SR and other algorithms.
 L > 1 is deGEC-SR.

-- Step 4.
+- Step 5.
 Now, you are ready to run the phase retrieval:

   main_phase_retrieval